 - TRANSPORT 3 safeguarding ferry routes and maritime transport to island and remote mainland areas: ferry routes and maritime transport to island and remote mainland areas provide essential connections and should be safeguarded from inappropriate marine development and use that would significantly interfere with their operation (Scottish Government, 2015); - TRANSPORT 7 Marine and terrestrial planning process: Provide co-ordinated support to ports, harbours and ferry terminals to ensure they can respond to market influences and provide support to other sectors with necessary facilities and transport links.
-Consideration of spatial co-ordination of ferries and other modes of transport to promote integrated and sustainable travel options (Scottish Government, 2015); - PAN 75: Planning for Transport (Scottish Government, 2005); - The Transport Strategy for the Highlands and the Islands 2008 2021 (The Highlands and the Islands Transport Partnership) (HITRANS) (HITRANS, 2008); and - National Transport Strategy (NTS) (Transport Scotland, 2016).
+Consideration of spatial co-ordination of ferries and other modes of transport to promote integrated and sustainable travel options (Scottish Government, 2015); - PAN 75: Planning for Transport (Scottish Government, 2005); - The Transport Strategy for the Highlands and the Islands 2008 2021 (The Highlands and the Islands Transport Partnership) (HITRANS) (HITRANS, 2008);

+National Transport Strategy (NTS) (Transport Scotland, 2016).

-The study area for the traffic and access assessment considers the public road networks leading to and from the Nigg slipway and the alternative route along the A9.
+The study area for the traffic and access assessment considers the public road networks leading to and from the Cromarty slipway and the alternative route along the A9.
+Many of the transport impacts of the proposed development will not be new impacts, as the existing ferry operations will remain largely unchanged.